isteves/r-pkg-intro/docs/Presentation.md

 Vignettes
 ========================================================
+id: vignettes

 ```r
 devtools::use_vignette("say-aloha-to-your-friends")
 ```

-*Vignettes are essentially Rmds that come bundled with your package.
-Rather than writing about a single function, it's useful to describe how your functions can be used together.*
+Vignettes are essentially Rmds that come bundled with your package.
+Rather than writing about a single function, it's useful to describe how your functions can be used together.

+*Read more about it in the [R Packages book](http://r-pkgs.had.co.nz/vignettes.html)*

 Explore package
 ========================================================